pandas-dev/pandas/doc/source/user_guide/sparse.rst

 Sparse data structures
 **********************

-Pandas provides data structures for efficiently storing sparse data.
+pandas provides data structures for efficiently storing sparse data.
 These are not necessarily sparse in the typical "mostly 0".
 Rather, you can view these objects as being "compressed" where any data matching a specific value (``NaN`` / missing value, though any value can be chosen, including 0) is omitted.
 The compressed values are not actually stored in the array.